 - Food coloring (optional)

 In a mixing bowl, combine lint and all other ingredients, one at a time.
 Mix thoroughly with your hands until you have a uniform consistency.
 The clay works great for shaping figures and objects as well as ornaments, jewelry, and other trinkets.
-What non-crafty crafts have you tried?
+What non-crafty easy craft ideas have you tried?
 Tell us in the comments section or start a conversation on Facebook.